 With technology being an industry that is constantly changing, there is always a never-ending need for facilities to come up with cutting-edge and innovative ways on how to market themselves.
 We used to use phone books and high school stadium ads, but now we use highly targeted Google and online ads.
-Whether you’re using social media, pay-per-click, or something else entirely, knowing how to effectively budget and create traction using ads is key in improving occupancy rates for
+Whether you’re using social media, pay-per-click, or something else entirely, knowing how to effectively budget and create traction using ads is key in improving occupancy rates for self storage facilities.

 Pay-per-click ads (PPC) are ads that only charge the advertiser when somebody actually clicks on the link.
 While this is most common on Google, this can also be done through many social media platforms and competing search engines.
 You may be wondering why using PPC is now recommended over the old-fashioned online ads that sit on the website, but the fact of the matter is that over 615 million devices have adblockers now, according to Power Traffik.
 These are designed to hide the ads you spend money on.

 To combat this, pay-per-click ads look more similar to traditional links and are not hidden by ad blockers.
 If an ad blocker does hide your ad, you won’t be charged because nobody is clicking on your links.
 It’s a win-win, as you only have to pay when leads are generated.

 Let’s start with Facebook!
 Here at The Storage Group, we can’t stress enough that Facebook is an excellent platform that allows you to tailor your posts for an extremely specific audience.
 Although you can set a campaign to run for a set amount of time, Facebook also allows you to run ads similar to pay-per-click campaigns.
 This allows you to set a campaign with intention and a measurable goal.
 These goals can include trackable numbers such as leads, views, or likes.